 To be considered for The Harron Family Chair, applicants should hold the rank of Associate or Full Professor of Communication or a closely related field, and have a national/international reputation for distinguished scholarship.
 In addition to an extensive, successful research program, candidates should demonstrate a strong teaching record and a willingness to contribute to the intellectual life of Villanova's Department of Communication.
 A complete application will include:

 - a letter stating the candidate’s interest and qualifications, as well as indication of availability, housing needs, area(s) of expertise, and potential courses and research projects the candidate would pursue during the appointment;

 - the names and full contact information for two personal references.

 These materials should be sent to Dr. Maurice Hall, Chairperson, Department of Communication, Villanova University, 800 Lancaster Ave., Villanova, PA 19085-1699.
 Electronic versions of these materials may be sent to firstname.lastname@example.org.
-Review of applications will begin immediately, and will continue until the 2012 Harron Chair is selected.
+Review of applications will begin December 1, 2013, and will continue until the 2014 Harron Family Chair is selected.

 The Harron family has been associated with the field of communication since the turn of the twentieth century.
 Through the endowment of scholarships for students demonstrating academic achievement and financial need and support of the University’s highly regarded One Book Villanova program, the Harron family has also been a leader in philanthropic efforts at Villanova University.
 The Harron Family Endowed Chair in Communication honors the Harron family's accomplishments in the field of communication, their philanthropic legacy, and the Department's commitment to excellence in communication education, scholarship, and practice.